lishu/vscode-svg2/README.md

 ## Changelog

+### 1.4.10 - 2021-09-18
+- Add `Disable Preview` configuration.
+Just for who don't like this extension's preview.

 ### 1.4.9 - 2021-07-18
 - Preview `<svg>` mode will show active graphics shape and click to source code position.